-You can also consider creating web apps that complement your website and take it to the next level.
-You can use Wix Apps on your site and then customize their behavior using Velo APIs.
+You can also consider using Wix website apps on your site and customizing their behavior using Velo APIs.
 In this way, you can truly add any element you desire to your site.

 The advantage of using Velo is that it is a built-in function that is seamlessly embedded within Wix sites.
 When in the Wix Editor, you simply have to turn on “Dev Mode” in order to start adding in your own custom code.
 Velo also provides production tools so you can monitor and fix your web apps in real time without having to leave the platform.

 Best for: those looking for an extra professional look, without much time of their own.

 A great route to take if you are looking for an outstanding website is to hire a professional.
 You can hire a web professional at the start of your journey to help you with website development, or you can bring someone in after you’ve started the building process to help with more specific tasks.

 If you’re looking for someone to assist with the entirety of your website, we suggest starting with a web designer.
 Web designers create websites for a living and can ensure that your site has the look, feel and functionality you want.
 While hiring a designer will cost you more money than creating a site alone, they can help guarantee that your site gets a professional touch.